vivekanand-mishra/app-insights/README.md

-# Sample AEM project template
+# Sample project to demonstrate Integration of Microsoft Application Insight with AEM

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.